-Paul's pals, Silas and Timothy had finally caught up to him, and their fellowship emboldened his witness.
-This is why Jesus sends us out two-by-two.
+Paul's two pals, Silas and Timothy finally catch up to him, and their fellowship emboldens his witness.
+This is why Jesus sent out His disciples two-by-two.
 Don't underestimate the influence of Christian friends!

-We also know that Silas and Timothy arrived with financial support from the Philippians.
-It probably gave Paul a break from tent-making so he could devote all his energy to ministry.
+We also know Silas and Timothy arrived with financial support from the Philippians.
+It probably gave him a break from tent-making so he could devote all his energy to ministry.
 Paul feels fresh wind in his sails.

 "But when they opposed him and blasphemed, he shook his garments and said to them, "Your blood be upon your own heads; I am clean.
 From now on I will go to the Gentiles."
 This was how Paul always handled opposition.
-Rather than get shook up he'd shake off and move to those who were ready to listen.
+Rather than get shook up he would shake off and moved to those who were ready to hear.